 A unique product from NewCo’s Airco-DIET expansion plant in Hungary

 Dry Ice Expanded Tobacco is the most effective tool for tar and nicotine reduction.
-DIET reduces the bulk density of the cigarette blend which significantly reduces the cost of manufacturing RYO, MYO, SLIM, regular cigarettes, pipe tobaccos, cigarillos and/or cigars.
+DIET downsizes the bulk density of the cigarette blend, thus significantly reducing the manufacturing cost of RYO, MYO, SLIM, regular cigarettes, pipe tobaccos, cigarillos and/or cigars.
 Filling power is more than doubled.

-The new facility has been installed by Airco DIET in Continental’s premises at Sátoraljaújhely, a small town near the Hungarian border with Slovakia, and NewCo will commercialize most of the capacity through their recently-formed Dutch company NewCo Leaf Europe B.V.
+The facility has been set up by Airco DIET at Continental’s premises in Sátoraljaújhely, a small town near the Hungarian-Slovakian border, with NewCo commercializing a high portion of the capacity.

-NewCo wants to offer all their clients the opportunity of bringing their own tobaccos to Sátoraljaújhely and expanding them to achieve the characteristics they desire.
-At the same time, NewCo is willing to work with their clients to develop a blend, and it will be developing some standard grades to offer to manufacturers worldwide.
+NewCo offers all its clients the opportunity of bringing their own tobaccos to Sátoraljaújhely and expanding them to achieve the characteristics they desire.
+We are willing to work with our clients to develop a blend, and it will be developing some standard grades to offer to manufacturers worldwide.

 Flanked by storage tanks and 12 m tall, the plant expands tobacco by injecting it with pressurized liquid CO2.
 When the pressure is reduced, the liquid in the cut filler turns to dry ice.
 The frozen tobacco is then heated, causing it to expand.